Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models: INTRODUCTION

 A further challenge in the use of ensemble models within MPC is the estimation of the state of each individual expert, given that only the overall system input and output are measurable.
 This problem is especially significant for data-based models in which the state retains no physical meaning.
-In \cite{peralez2022neural}, a Kazantzis-Kravaris-Luenberger observer is designed for each expert and subsequently combined, but the approach relies on assumptions valid only for specific model structures, excluding complex nonlinear models such as neural networks.
-Alternatively, some works investigate the use of ensembles of observers to improve state estimation for a single model \cite{petri2024hybrid, khalife2023static}.
-Moreover, state constraints must also be explicitly considered during the estimation phase, an essential aspect for most data-based models (e.g., amplitude-bounded hidden states in RNNs due to activation functions \cite{bonassi2022reconciling}).
-However, to the best of the authors' knowledge, no method has yet been proposed for constrained state estimation in ensemble models.
+In \cite{peralez2022neural}, a Kazantzis-Kravaris-Luenberger observer is designed for each expert and subsequently combined, but the approach relies on assumptions valid only for specific model structures, excluding complex nonlinear models such as NNs.
+Other works investigate the use of ensembles of observers to improve state estimation for a single model \cite{petri2024hybrid}.
+Moreover, state constraints must also be explicitly considered during the estimation phase, an essential aspect for most data-based models (e.g., amplitude-bounded hidden states in RNNs due to activation functions \cite{bonassi2022recurrent}).
+However, to the best of our knowledge, no method has yet been proposed for constrained state estimation in ensemble models.

 In light of the above discussion, this paper makes two main contributions.
-Firstly, we propose an MPC formulation that employs an ensemble model whose experts are combined using the statistical Mahalanobis distance \cite{montgomery2009statistical}.
-Specifically, the proposed approach assigns combination weights according to the statistical proximity between the current operating condition and each expert’s training input data.
+Firstly, we propose an MPC formulation that employs an ensemble model whose experts are combined using the statistical Mahalanobis distance \cite{montgomery2009statistical}, i.e., combination weights are assigned according to the statistical proximity between the current operating condition and the training input data of each expert.
 This allows the combination weights to be determined solely as a function of the input, whose future sequence is available in MPC frameworks.
 Secondly, we propose a novel observer design for ensemble models based on moving horizon estimation (MHE) \cite{allan2018moving}, which enables the correct estimation of the states of all experts in the ensemble while enforcing state constraints.